dottxt-ai/outlines/docs/reference/types.md

 - Using `outlines.types.ZipCode` will generate valid US Zip(+4) codes.
 - Using `outlines.types.PhoneNumber` will generate valid US phone numbers.
+- Using `outlines.types.ISBN` will generate ISBNs.
+Note that there is no guarantee that the [check digit](https://en.wikipedia.org/wiki/ISBN#Check_digits) will be correct.

 You can use these types in Pydantic schemas for JSON-structured generation: